 - Shoot from slightly below your subject’s eye line – shooting from slightly below a person’s eye line is more flattering for most people.

-Please note: I want you to start recording the meta data (ISO, aperture and shutter speed settings) for each photo that you bring in.
-You can write it on the back of each print or you can put it in your notebook.
+Don’t forget to record the meta/exif data (ISO, aperture and shutter speed settings) for each photo that you bring in.
+You can write it on the back of each print or you can put it in a notebook.

 One of the best and most underused locations for portraiture is an ordinary garage or doorway.
 The simplicity of location makes your subject feel at ease.
 Open the door and position the subject in the shadow near the edge of the light.
 You will discover the light is like nothing else you have seen.
 Make sure the lights are out behind them and there is no window in the back ground, If necessary, hang a backdrop behind the subject to cover up all the clutter.
 The garage creates a box, which protects the subject from direct sun.
 The sky adds a sparkle to their eyes.
 In a sense a garage door opening is like a big window without glass.
 And if the driveway or sidewalk is a light-colored concrete, it can act as a reflector bouncing the fill light back in.